-There are several techniques used to solve classification problems \citep{trevor_hastie_elements_nodate}: classification trees, logistic regression, discriminant analysis, neural networks, boosted regression trees, random forests, deep learning methods, nearest neighbors, support vector machines, etc. To classify animal behaviour from accelerometer data many of these techniques have been proposed.
-For example, \citep{nathan_using_2012} identified behavioral modes of griffon vultures using a selection of nonlinear and decision tree methods; \citep{carroll_supervised_2014} trained a support vector machine to classify penguin behaviour as either ‘prey handling’ or ‘swimming’; \citep{williams_can_2015} examined the ability of k-nearest neighbour algorithms to distinguish between flight behaviours of Andean condors and griffon vultures; \citep{chakravarty_novel_2019} developed an hybrid model combining biomechanical features and support vector machines to identify between four possible behaviours of Kalahari Meerkats; and \citep{studd_behavioral_2019} used a random forest algorithm and a manually created decision tree to associate observed behaviors of North American red squirrels with logger recorded acceleration and temperature.
+There are several techniques used to solve classification problems \citep{trevor_hastie_elements_nodate}: classification trees, logistic regression, discriminant analysis, neural networks, boosted regression trees, random forests, deep learning methods, nearest neighbors, support vector machines, etc. Many of these techniques have been proposed to classify animal behavior from accelerometer data.
+For example, \citep{nathan_using_2012} identified behavioral modes of griffon vultures using a selection of nonlinear and decision tree methods; \citep{carroll_supervised_2014} trained a support vector machine to classify penguin behavior as either ‘prey handling’ or ‘swimming’; \citep{williams_can_2015} examined the ability of k-nearest neighbour algorithms to distinguish between flight behaviors of Andean condors and griffon vultures; \citep{chakravarty_novel_2019} developed an hybrid model combining biomechanical features and support vector machines to identify between four possible behaviors of Kalahari Meerkats; and \citep{studd_behavioral_2019} used a random forest algorithm and a manually created decision tree to associate observed behaviors of North American red squirrels with logger recorded acceleration and temperature.
 All these methods assume that the observations are independent, yet time series data presents sequential correlation.
 This characteristic of the data can be exploited to improve the prediction accuracy of the classifiers \citep{Geurts,dietterich_machine_2002}.